hfinkel/lfort/docs/LanguageExtensions.rst

-These function-like macros take a single identifier argument that is the name of a feature.  ``__has_feature`` evaluates to 1 if the feature is both supported by Clang and standardized in the current language standard or 0 if not (but see :ref:`below <langext-has-feature-back-compat>`), while ``__has_extension`` evaluates to 1 if the feature is supported by Clang in the current language (either as a language extension or a standard language feature) or 0 if not.
+These function-like macros take a single identifier argument that is the name of a feature.  ``__has_feature`` evaluates to 1 if the feature is both supported by LFort and standardized in the current language standard or 0 if not (but see :ref:`below <langext-has-feature-back-compat>`), while ``__has_extension`` evaluates to 1 if the feature is supported by LFort in the current language (either as a language extension or a standard language feature) or 0 if not.
 They can be used like this:

 .. code-block:: c++

   #ifndef __has_feature         // Optional of course.
-    #define __has_feature(x) 0  // Compatibility with non-clang compilers.
+    #define __has_feature(x) 0  // Compatibility with non-lfort compilers.
   #endif
   #ifndef __has_extension
     #define __has_extension __has_feature // Compatibility with pre-3.0 compilers.